 - Urinary urgency

-- Pin and fullness lower abdomen/pelvic area due to a over distended bladder
+- Pain and fullness of the lower abdomen/pelvic area due to an over-distended bladder

 - Loss of sensation of bladder fullness

 - Spinal cord injury or brain damage after accidents

 - Tumors and other masses pressing on the spinal cord or the brain